LEARN MORE

 You can also get PrEP over the counter from a pharmacy.
 You can go to the pharmacy and request it over the counter provided you have a doctor’s prescription.
 Your GP would first have to test you for HIV and make sure you are HIV negative.

-How is PrEP prescribed?
+• How is oral PrEP prescribed?

 Prescription intervals:

-- At start – 1-month supply
+• At start – 1-month supply

-When starting PrEP, you need 7 days of daily dosing to reach high tissue levels of PrEP.
+When starting oral PrEP, you need 7 days of daily dosing to reach high tissue levels of PrEP.
 During this period, you should use other protective precautions, such as condoms.

-When stopping PrEP, the health care provider will check for your last potential HIV exposure.
+When stopping PrEP, the healthcare provider will check for your last potential HIV exposure.
 PrEP should be continued for 28 days after the last potential HIV exposure.

-Tips: remembering to take PrEP
+Tips: remembering to take oral PrEP

 Keep an adherence diary – mark off each day.